HCDigitalScholarship/ds-cookbook/https_with_certbot.md

 Select the appropriate numbers separated by commas and/or spaces, or leave input blank to select all options shown (Enter 'c' to cancel): 1
 ```
-If all goes well, you'll something like the following:
+If all goes well, you'll see something like the following:
 ```Obtaining a new certificate
 Performing the following challenges: http-01 challenge for bridge.haverford.edu